ColOfAbRiX/the-road-to-fp/02_case_classes.md

 Technically, there is no difference between a class and a case class.
 A case class is a normal class where the compiler add some predefined functionalities:

-* A companion object which contains a predefined `apply` and `unapply` methods;
+* a companion object which contains predefined `apply` and `unapply` methods;
-* Case classes automatically define getter (but no setter) methods for the constructor arguments so that they become public fields;
+* case classes automatically define getter (but no setter) methods for the constructor arguments so that they become public fields;
-* Case classes automatically define `hashCode()` and `equals()` method to compare case classes between each other;
+* case classes automatically define `hashCode()` and `equals()` method to compare case classes between each other;
-* They provide a visually nice `toString` returning all the fields of the class;
+* they provide a visually nice `toString` returning all the fields of the class;
-* They are also instances of `Product` and thus inherit these methods `productElement`, `productArity` and `productIterator`.
+* they are also instances of `Product` and thus inherit these methods `productElement`, `productArity` and `productIterator`.

-The `apply` method create a new instance of the case class providing a compact initialisation syntax `(Node(1, Leaf(2), None)))`.
+The `apply` method creates a new instance of the case class providing a compact initialisation syntax `(Node(1, Leaf(2), None)))`.

 The `unapply` method is used to extract its fields and do pattern matching (see next section).